July 14-16 2017

 - Shamanic Healing

-This workshop is held in the tipi circle behind the cabin at SouLodge Ranch.
+This workshop is held in the tipi circle right by the main cabin at SouLodge Ranch.
 It is not held in the Sacred Meadow where Medicine Gathering takes place.

 Capacity: 16 women